Eksistenze/touch-pi-kiosk/xSetup.md

 > xscreensaver -no-splash &
 > ```
 ### 5. Squeezelite
-Instructions for squeezelite are the same so I've put separated them.
+Instructions for squeezelite are the same so I've separated them.
 [Squeezelite Setup](squeezelite.md)
 ## Success!
 You now have a working kiosk.